How To Install LED Headlights car

 3. Removal of Headlight Bulbs

-By popping your hood, pull the existing headlights out, but put utmost care while pulling out.
+By popping your hood, pull the existing headlights out, but take the utmost care while pulling out.
 Find out the back of the headlight bulb and remove the wiring connector attached to it with a flat screwdriver.

-Turn the headlight bulb connector, gently, for releasing it.
-If you find a metal base on the headlight assembly, fastened by a tensioned wire, press down on the end of the wire and then unlock the wire.
-You can now slide down the headlight, out of its housing.
+Turn the headlight bulb connector gently to release it.
+If you find a metal base on the headlight assembly fastened by a tensioned wire, press down on the end of the wire and then unlock the wire.
+You can now slide down the headlight out of its housing.

 4. Install the Headlight